transparencies/transparencies-backend-rs/README.md

 to download a set of responses that are serialized into JSON-files into the corresponding folder.

+- Afterwards open `/tests/matchinfo-integration/main.rs` and depending on what you want to achieve either copy one of the functions marked with `#[tokio::test]` and adapt them or add another `TestCase` to one of these functions. `TestCases` that are added with `test_cases.add(path)` should be only added if they test the same functionality/feature.
+Otherwhise create a new function from.
+This makes it easier to see if a test fails which feature is not working.

 ### Update data for a case of an integration test

+- Make sure the data that will be exported again will depict the actual test case.
+Because everything is redownloaded it's not that sure.

+- Then run `cargo run --example export-test-data -- --test-case-folder <test-case-export-path>` to download a set of responses that are serialized into JSON-files into the corresponding folder.

 Then run `cargo test`/`just test` to run our test suite.